 Several years after I had transferred from Blackhill, I encountered Pixie Dixie.
-Though he still looked furtive, he has been sandblasted clean, and said he was living in an institution.
+Though he still looked furtive, he had been sandblasted clean, and said he was living in an institution.

 "How’s your mother?"
 I asked, recalling the careworn old soul.

-"She’s deid, and ah don’t gie a f---," yelled Pixie Dixie, dancing backwards as heads turned.
+"She’s deid, and ah don’t gie a fuck," yelled Pixie Dixie, dancing backwards as heads turned.

 "She’s earned the rest," I thought to myself.